TLDR:

 Technical Goals

-• Every single participant agreed that, on the “song result” screen, the essential action icons (like, add to playlist, download song, search again) were incredibly bunched up and needed more room, or to occupy different parts of the screen.
+All participants agreed that on the “song result” screen, the key action icons (like, add to playlist, download, search again) were too tightly packed and needed more space or to be repositioned for better usability.

 Usability testing - How can we positively iterate upon these wireframes?